Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 The firmware also performs self-tests on the sensor which notify about either external temperature sensor fault, humidity module fault or entire sensor hook problem, both with LED status lights and on the debug UART terminal.

+### GPS operation modes
+In mode 0, the GPS is completely disabled, which could be used for example in a weather station.
+In both versions of sondes, this gives a power consumption of 50-60mA when idle (no radio TX)<br>
+In mode 1, the GPS works with maximum performance, and consumes about 120mA on older sondes and 85mA on newer (no TX)<br>
+In mode 2, the GPS is set to power saving mode (only on older ones, newer don't require this).
+If the sonde has a stable fix (> 6 satellites), the GPS is set to power saving, which lowers the consumption to about 85mA, similarly to the new ones.
+When the sonde loses on the GPS satellites under 6, the max performance mode is temporairly set.
+The debounce between the changing can also be set.<br>

+The GPS logic also has an algorithm for improving it's performance and sensitivity.
+The Si4032 when transmitting generates some noise, which seem to affect the GPS performance.
+By default (every setting is described in the firmware file/on the begining of this manual), when the sonde doesnt have a fix, it transmits the telemetry every 2 minutes.
+When the fix is gathered, the default interval is set back.
+This algorithm can be used also in flight, but is only suggested for flights were it could really help (where there is lots of interference).
+Otherwise, please leave the setting to disable it in-flight to true, because it could lead to a data loss for up to 2 minutes if GPS makes a mistake.
+When the sonde waits for enough satellites, the green LED is blinking every second or so.

+### Low Altitude Fast TX mode
+NFW has a feature, that sends the Horus packets as fast as it can for a specified period of time.
+This can be used to track the last meters of the flight.
+With the delay set to 0, the sonde can transmit Horus v2 every 6s, maintaining the GPS and sensor readings.

 ## Final words